ikasanEIP/IkasanStudio/README.md

 * Debug mode, Message flow debug using wiretap
 * Robustness tests
 * Integrate 'advanced config' concept to reduce noise in UI
+* Support archetype to build the project, maybe partially implemented projects.
 * Sort out icons with correct scalling and transparency to support standard Intellj themes
 * Update UI look and feel for all modes of Intellij themes
 * Eclipse, Vaaden, Javascript based IDE